 We examine the effect of comparative institutions on information processing by governments.
 We theorize that certain institutions will interfere with the transmission of information from the electorate to governments, resulting in less efficient information processing.
 We hypothesize that party system fragmentation, marble cake federalism, and executive dominance should all decrease efficiency.
 We test these hypotheses using a stochastic analysis of public budgets in 24 OECD countries.
 We find strong evidence to support the federalism hypothesis, weak evidence to support the party system hypothesis, and no evidence to support the executive dominance hypothesis.

-Information Wars: Think Tanks, Polarization, and the Changing Information Environment in Congress
+Information Wars: Party Elites, Think Tanks and Polarization in Congress

 Please contact me at email@example.com for working papers or data requests.